Brush Background

 Abortion

 Conversely, the abolitionist argument begins by reminding us what we agree on.
-Everyone on both sides agrees that killing innocent humans is wrong.
+Everyone (on both sides) agrees that killing innocent humans is wrong.
 Killing is wrong regardless of how tiny, weak, unwanted, or dependent that human is on another human.
-The abolitionist seeks to teach people to acknowledge the truth of the baby's humanity that she is a living human at fertilization.
-Since recognizing the baby's humanity alone does not necessarily make her any more “wanted,” what do we do with the pressing problem of unwanted pregnancy?
-The answer is more straightforward than you might imagine: As a society, we teach and encourage women to want their babies.
+Is it ok to kill a human the day before she is due to be born?
+How about the day before that?
+The same logic, which endows personhood only at some arbitrary developmental stage between fertilization and birth, can be extended to deprive any born human of personhood and life at any age - and this has been done - in the previously mentioned atrocities of the holocaust and the slave trade.
+The abolitionist seeks to teach people to acknowledge the simple truth: that a person becomes a person at the moment she comes into existence, at fertilization.
+And it is always wrong to kill an innocent person.
+Still, because recognizing the baby's humanity alone does not necessarily make her any more “wanted,” how are we to solve the pressing problem of unwanted pregnancy?
+The answer is more straightforward than you might imagine.
+Just as we teach our children to love people who are different, just as we teach them to appreciate different races, cultures and ethnicities, we must teach and encourage people to love and want their babies.

 Yes, Want.
 Your.
 Baby.

-And if you can’t bring yourself to want your baby, know that there is someone out there who does.
-Murder is the intentional killing of an innocent human and, therefore, not a reasonable solution to unwanted pregnancy.
-Only a sociopath kills someone thinking “If I won’t have her, then no one will.”
+Just as the evil of racism persists because children aren’t properly taught to love people of other races, unwanted pregnancy persists because people aren’t being properly taught to want their babies.
+Parents are responsible for the well-being of their children, whether they want them or not.
+And if you can’t bring yourself to want your own child, know that someone out there does.
+Killing is not a reasonable solution to unwanted pregnancy.
+Only a sociopath kills someone thinking, “If I won’t have her, no one will.”

 Now, when it comes to the so-called “exceptions,” we must remember that every “exception” is an innocent human killed.
 We ought never to justify intentional baby killing.
 Punish the rapist.
 Protect the child.
-If the mother’s life is at risk, the doctor must acknowledge they have two patients and try to save both.
-Sometimes, a baby will have to be delivered prematurely to save the mother’s life, and sometimes, that baby will die, but you never intentionally kill an innocent human.
-Medicine proceeds by solving problems, and in time, even ectopic babies can be saved by safely relocating them to the womb.
-As we work toward solving the problem of ectopic pregnancy, we ought to cherish and TRY to help every single one.
+If the mother’s life is at risk, the doctor must acknowledge there are two patients and try to save both.
+Sometimes, a baby will have to be delivered prematurely to save the mother’s life, and sometimes that baby will die, but we should never intentionally kill an innocent human.
+Medicine proceeds by solving problems, and in time, even an ectopic baby can be saved by safely relocating her to her mother’s womb or perhaps to an artificial womb!
+As we work toward solving the problem of ectopic pregnancy, we ought to cherish and TRY to help every single baby.

 Abortion is murder, but God forgives repentant murderers who believe in Jesus Christ.
-We beg you to process the possibility that you are the villain in this story.
-That history will condemn you.
-That God will condemn you.
-Or recognize the truth that nothing justifies the killing of the innocent.
+We beg you to process the possibility that you have been misled into becoming the villain in this story and that history will condemn you.
+Now is the time to recognize the truth that nothing justifies the killing of the innocent, admit your error and join us!
+We are ready to welcome you with open arms.

 Abolish human abortion.